IgnacioBecerra/Carbon-for-IBM.com-Component-Generator/README.md

 4. Profit

 ## React Wrapper
-If you're also looking to make a React Wrapper, you can add the `-wrapper` flag to the above command.
+If you're also looking to make a React Wrapper, you can add the `-wrapper` flag to the above command to include it in normal generation, or use the `-wrapper-only` flag to *only* generate the wrapper for an existing component.

 ## Example
 Let's create a new component called "New Component", and its React wrapper.